coolnikitav/CodingLearning/projects/LC3/controller/README.md

 - This project addresses ALU (ADD, NOT, AND) and Memory (LEA) operations.
 All of these instructions take 5 clock cycles
 - LC3 is unpipelined.
 Each instruction goes through 5 cycles: Fetch -> Decode -> Execute -> Writeback -> UpdatePC
 - This project does not address typical pipeline issues like control and data dependence
+- The purpose of this controller is to correctly fill the 8 registers in the writeback module.
+They will be checked during verification.

 ## Instruction Memory
 - The instructions are stored, starting at address 3000